M1ha-Shvn/django-pg-hll/README.md

 Hll values can be chained with each other and functions like `django.db.models.F` using `|` operator.
 The chaining result will be `django_pg_hll.values.HllSet` instance, which can be also saved to database.
 You can also chain simple values and iterables.
-In this case library will try to detect appropriate hashing function, based on value.
+In this case, library will try to detect appropriate hashing function, based on value.
 *Important*: Native django functions can't be used as chain start, as `|` operator is redeclared for HllValue instances.
 Example:
 ```python